hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 ##### 3. What time can we arrive?

-3 p.m.
+3 p.m or later.
 If you ring we may be ready earlier.

 ##### 4. Can we get our shopping delivered?

 Yes.
+If you want me to unpack please let me know.
 Shops at Axminster 4mile, Honiton 5miles.
 Excellent  farm shop at Kilmington 3miles.
 Community shop in Dalwood 1 mile, with some supplies.

 ##### 5. Where do I collect the key?